gabriel-hahn/bitcoin-price-br/README.md

 With admob on iOS:
 - Add react-native-admob static library to your Xcode project - iOS

-# After this..
+# After..

-After this steps, you just execute the comands "react-native run-ios" or "react-native run-android" every time that you want to execute this project into the bitcoin-price-br folder;
+After those steps, you just execute the comands "react-native run-ios" or "react-native run-android" every time that you want to execute this project into the bitcoin-price-br folder;

 Authors Gabriel Hahn Schaeffer - Developer.